 The 700x50c Clement MSO tires also help, of course.
 When bought alone, they're worth three times more than my usual tire but they sure pay off.
 I typically run them around 35 psi where they still don't have much rolling resistance, but can provide more than enough traction on loose surfaces.

 I love the paint job on the bike.
-It was supposedly inspired by "The Fall Guy" and even though I was initially unfamiliar with the TV show, I just thought it was very neat.
+It was supposedly inspired by "The Fall Guy" and even though I was initially unfamiliar with the TV show, I just thought it was real neat.
 In the photo above these, you can see how the paint scheme continues inside the fork blades.
 For some reason, the beige panels are sharply chopped off near the top of the fork.
 I like how the front fender covers the awkward transition.

 The test-ride pedals that came with this bike are still in their wrapping.
 I threw on the (now old) Nashbar Double Track pedals.
 I previously had them on the Lotus, and then the 1957 Lenton Grand Prix but they never were completely happy.
 I always had difficulty clipping in and out, which was later confirmed by my riding buddy who was already used to cleats.
 I couldn't figure out where the problem was coming from even after releasing the spring tension bolts all the way and switching from H20 to regular SPD cleats.
 But for some reason, all of the problems disappeared when I put the pedals on this bike, even when using the same shoes.
 Un-clipping was such a breeze that even when I had to skid to a stop in rainy traffic, I was able to take my foot off the pedal and put it to the ground before I even started falling over.

 As mentioned previously, I replaced the factory 40-tooth ring with a 36.
 The 40 was not SRAM-branded but I was still kind of bummed to remove it.
-It was specifically designed for a beefy 1x setup - it was actually 1/8" wide but had cutouts around the teeth for the skinnier 3/32" chain.
+It was specifically designed for a beefy 1x setup - it was actually 1/8" wide but had cutouts around half of the teeth for the skinnier 3/32" chain.
 However, I felt that since I had never maxed out the drivetrain going down a hill, I could bear to have a bit more climbing ability.
 I still haven't really maxed it out, probably because the distance between stoplights is never too long.

 And on the topic of stop lights, I think an 11-speed rear cluster is a bit much for commuting.
 As I had suspected, my usual riding style of sprinting between traffic lights and up hills a short ways is better geared toward having fewer, wider-spaced gear ratios like what 3-speeds have.
 Even on my recreational rides, I find the gear range to be more crucial than the ratio count.
 I'm usually going up or down steep hills, never cruising on flats for long distances.
 Until I am able to take this bike on longer adventures that involve more road riding, I think an 8- or 9-speed cassette with a range this wide would actually be more appropriate for a commuting/road hybrid.
 Either way, I don't think this is something I will change because I already have all these gears ... why not use them?
 I'll just replace them if they wear out.